spm/spm-docs/docs/development/git.md

 This can also be done with GitHub Desktop by following [these instructions](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/configuring-and-customizing-github-desktop/configuring-git-for-github-desktop#configuring-different-author-information-for-an-individual-repository).

+!!! note
     Note that you can [associate multiple email addresses](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/adding-an-email-address-to-your-github-account) with a single GitHub account.

 ### Merge Strategy